Ronan-Wood/JSON-Faira/README.md

   Orignal JSON: Worked Well.
 Provided a 2 column table of the mission type and the Description of it. ----> Good

-  ComTable Worked Well.
+  ComTable: Worked Well.
 Provided a 2 column table of the mission type and the Description of it. ----> Good

   EnchancedFullTable: Worked Well.
 Provided a 2 column table of the mission type and the Description of it. ----> Good